mkrd/DictDataBase/README.md

 ### Why not DictDataBase
 - If your storage is slow.
-- Your use cases requires repeatedly modifying or writing data to a single very large json file
+- Your use cases requires repeatedly modifying or writing data in a single very large json file
 - If a relational database is better suited for your use case.
 - If you need to read files that are larger than your system's RAM.